Military jets scrambled due to unresponsive plane over Washington that then crashed in Virginia

 Capitol Police said in a statement said that it had monitored the airplane and temporarily placed the Capitol Complex "on an elevated alert until the airplane left the area."

-Virginia State Police were notified of the crash and deployed to locate the wreckage, which had not been found as of Sunday night.
-Mountainous terrain and fog were posing challenges to recovery efforts, police said.
+Virginia State Police were notified of the crash and immediately deployed to locate the wreckage, which they reached by foot shortly before 8 p.m., police said.

 The FAA and National Transportation Safety Board confirmed they are jointly investigating the crash.